Welcome to the webpage for Year 3 at Linaker! Please do check back often and we will try to keep you up to date with everything that goes on.

 The children this year are spread across three classes taught by Mr Wilson-Maher, Mr Hirst, Mrs Robertson and Mrs White.
 (The oldest children in the year group are with Mr Hirst who teaches a mixed class of Year 3 and 4 pupils.)

 This Autumn term, we will be working hard to increase the quality and standard of our writing, looking initially at traditional tales using the book you can see above.
 In maths, we are following the Math No Problem curriculum as we set out to ensure that all pupils finish the year with a fluent understanding of the Year 3 maths skills.
 In Science, we will be looking at states of matter.
-Our driving topic for the first half term is 'Crime and Punishment'.
+Our driving topic for the first half term is 'Crime and Punishment'; for the second half term it is 'Romans'.

 The Year 3 Team